 Health Insurance Requirement: Effective for the Winter 2015 quarter, Musicians Institute will require all new and continuing International Students to have a minimum standard of health insurance coverage.
 Refer to the Health Insurance Requirements tab for more information.

-Musicians Institute is authorized under federal law to enroll nonimmigrant alien students and MI follows a policy of equal opportunity in all of its educational activities.
+Musicians Institute is authorized under federal law to enroll non-immigrant foreign national students and MI follows a policy of equal opportunity in all of its educational activities.

 International Application Process